LaupWing/Tutorial-Node-AndrewMead/Section3-Section5/README.md

                     })
                     ```
 ### JSON
-*   If you want to convert your JSON data to a string you need to use JSON.stringify.
+*   **JSON.stringify**: If you want to convert your JSON data to a string you need to use JSON.stringify.
 Example = `JSON.stringify(data)` See below how the data changes.
 The reason why you want to make a string of the JSON data is that some of the packages can only read string data like the fs package.
     ```js
     // Before
     const book = {